Problem Solver FAQ

 as possible to discuss.

-Q: If a non-participating team member drops out or is expelled from a group, does the money they would have received get distributed to the rest of the group?
+If a non-participating team member drops out or is expelled from a team, does the money they would have received get distributed to the rest of the group?

 members to write the proposal.
 A solution document is usually 3-9 pages,